storj/design-docs/20260429-bucket-eventing-tidb.md

 ### Security / Privacy

 The private project ID must never appear in outbox rows written to logs, in event notification messages, or in error messages.
-The worker resolves the private project ID to the public project ID using the same `CachedPublicProjectIDs` wrapper as the Spanner path before constructing the `EventRecord`.
+The worker resolves the private project ID to the public project ID using the same `CachedPublicProjectIDs` wrapper as the Spanner path before constructing the `notification.EventRecord`.

 ### Observability

-The outbox worker should report:
+The two-goroutine pipeline has three potential bottlenecks: the outbox read, the Pub/Sub publish, and the outbox delete.
+Each should be independently observable.

-- Lag: `created_at` of the oldest unprocessed row (`SELECT created_at FROM bucket_eventing_outbox ORDER BY id LIMIT 1`) vs. current time.
-A growing lag indicates the worker is falling behind.
+**End-to-end lag** — `created_at` of the oldest unprocessed row (`SELECT created_at FROM bucket_eventing_outbox ORDER BY id LIMIT 1`) vs. current time.
+A growing lag indicates the worker is falling behind regardless of which stage is the bottleneck.
 Equivalent to the "lagging watermark" metric from the Spanner path.

-- Publish success / failure counts per bucket, reusing the existing `publish_success` and `publish_failed` eventkit events.
+**Outbox read latency** — monkit `mon.Task()` on the reader's SELECT query.
+Spikes here point to TiDB being the bottleneck (slow query, lock contention, or large table scan).

+**Pub/Sub publish latency and outcome** — reuse the existing `publish_success` and `publish_failed` eventkit events from `pubsub.go`, which already include end-to-end publish latency (time from `Publish()` call to `result.Get()` returning).
+Spikes here point to Pub/Sub being the bottleneck.

+**Outbox delete latency** — monkit `mon.Task()` on the `DELETE WHERE id IN (...)` call.
+Spikes here point to TiDB write throughput being the bottleneck.

+**Pipeline pressure** — the batch channel capacity between the two goroutines.
+When the channel is full, the reader is blocked waiting for the publisher to catch up (Pub/Sub or delete is the bottleneck).
+When the channel is empty, the publisher is blocked waiting for the reader (TiDB read is the bottleneck).
+Report the current channel fill level as a gauge metric.

 ### Test plan